opendocsg/slw-judgments-backfill/2010_SGCA_34/report.md

 Further, para 52/2/1 of _Pinsler_ reads:

  The importance of these requirements was recently emphasized by KC Vohrah J in Syarikat M Mohamed v Mahindapal Singh [1991] 2 MLJ 112, at 114: ‘... since committal proceedings are quasi-criminal proceedings and the liberty of the subject is involved, the procedural rules applicable must be strictly enforced.’
 The point is that the person against whom the committal proceedings are brought ‘needs to know with particularity what charge or charges they are faced with, charges which can land them in prison’ (at 115).
 The learned judge ruled that as it is the specific purpose of the statement to include these grounds, any omission to do so cannot be made good by setting them out in the affidavit, the purpose of which is to merely verify the statement. ...
-(See Cartier International BV v Lee Hock Lee [1993] 1 SLR 616 in which the High Court reiterated these requirements.)
+(See Cartier International BV v Lee Hock Lee <span class="citation">[1993] 1 SLR 616</span> in which the High Court reiterated these requirements.)

-46     In _P J Holdings Inc v Ariel Singapore Pte Ltd_ [2009] 3 SLR(R) 582 at [7], Choo Han Teck J stated:
+46     In _P J Holdings Inc v Ariel Singapore Pte Ltd_ <span class="citation">[2009] 3 SLR(R) 582</span> at [7], Choo Han Teck J stated:

  ...Order 45 r 5 (1)( a ) applies only when “a person required by a judgment or order to do an act within a time specified in the judgment or order refuses or neglects to do it.” [emphasis added] ...
 I n Re Quintin Dick [1926] Ch 992, Romer J held that the term “refuse or neglect” was not equivalent to “fail or omit”, and that the former implied a conscious act of volition whereas the latter did not.
-In Ng Tai Tuan v Chng Gim Huat Pte Ltd [1990] 2 SLR(R) 231, Chao Hick Tin JC (as he then was) expressed the view that the word “neglect” necessarily implies some element of fault.
+In Ng Tai Tuan v Chng Gim Huat Pte Ltd <span class="citation">[1990] 2 SLR(R) 231</span>, Chao Hick Tin JC (as he then was) expressed the view that the word “neglect” necessarily implies some element of fault.
 He cited the case of In re London and Paris Banking Corporation (1874) LR 19 Eq 444 where Sir G Jessel MR said, at p 446:

  ... the word ‘neglected’ is not necessarily equivalent to the word ‘omitted’.
 Negligence is a term which is well known in law.
 Negligence in paying a debt on demand, as I understand, is